What's it like to walk to the river in North Minneapolis?

 We also have more photos!
 Check out the event albums.

 Are you interested in being a part of FMR's work in North and Northeast Minneapolis?
 Sign up to be a River Guardian and be sure to indicate that you are interested in local river issues.

-Funding for this project is provided by the Center for Prevention at Blue Cross and Blue Shield of Minnesota.
+Funding for this project was provided by the Center for Prevention at Blue Cross and Blue Shield of Minnesota.
 We would also like to thank our event partners, the city of Minneapolis and the Minneapolis Park and Recreation Board, for helping to plan and host the walks including guided tours of the Upper Harbor Terminal site!